Milan

 Intro

 In Milan, luxury smells of the leather from Quadrilatero workshops and echoes with the click of heels on the marble of the galleries.
-We’ve vetted the 10 palaces that truly embody Milanese elegance, between neoclassical palaces and contemporary design.
+We’ve sifted through the 10 palaces that truly embody Milanese elegance, between neoclassical palaces and contemporary design.
 High season is fully booked from February for Fashion Week, so we help you choose now.

 The selection